Neil's horticulture practices are based on scientific research and a lifetime of experience.

 Serenity High Recovery Public High School

-Arborilogical Services® was proud to sponsor Serenity's 2018 Ride for Recovery.
+Arborilogical Services® is proud to be an annual sponsor of Serenity's Ride for Recovery.

 Mr. and Mrs. Sperry are founding members of the Serenity Advisory Board for Serenity High in McKinney, Texas.
 Serenity High is a recovery high school open to students who have successfully completed a recognized treatment program and who want to earn their high school diploma.
 Serenity provides quality education in a sober environment.